The Loves of Hercules: Plot

 While Hercules (Hargitay) is away, his village is plundered and his wife is killed by the army of Ecalia, a country ruled by King Eurysteus.
 Licos (Massimo Serato), chief minister to the king, sees an opportunity to seize the throne himself.
 Licos knows that Hercules will come to Ecalia for vengeance; as the first part of his plan, he murders the king, planning to claim he died in battle to ensure that he does not bring ruin on Ecalia by resisting Hercules.
 While consulting an oracle, Hercules learns of the murder of his wife from a survivor and seeks vengeance.
 The newly-crowned Queen Deianira (Mansfield), daughter of the king, offers her life to Hercules in order to spare Ecalia, as Licos anticipated.
 Hercules offers mercy, but by law, the Queen and Hercules must participate in a rite to appease the goddess of justice.
 Deianira is bound to a wall as Hercules throws axes toward her, attempting to sever her bonds.
 He succeeds, proving her innocence to her people.
 Licos hatches another scheme to wed Deianira and rule through her.

 Hercules admires Deianira and her bravery.
 While escorting Deianira back to her capital, they come across a band of peasants who have been attacked by a monster.
 As Hercules seeks the monster, their cattle are stampeded and Hercules kills a wild bull with his dagger.
-Arriving in the city, Hercules discovers Deinaira is betrothed to a man named Achelous, whom Licos has sent to the couple, expecting Achelous to challenge Hercules and be killed, therefore alienating Deianira.
+Arriving in the city, Hercules discovers Deinaira is betrothed to a man named Achelous, whom Licos has sent to the couple, expecting Achelous to challenge Hercules and be killed, thereby alienating Hercules from Deianira and removing Achelous as a rival for her hand in marriage.
 The plan nearly succeeds, but Deinaira successfully begs Hercules to stay his hand.
 Hercules decides to leave Ecalia and Deinaira behind him.